GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 The Storage API provides an extension-specific way to persist user data and state.
 It's similar to the web platform's storage APIs ([IndexedDB][mdn-indexeddb], and [localStorage][mdn-localstorage]), but was designed to meet the storage needs of extensions.
 The following are a few key features:

-- The extension service worker, content scripts, and other extension contexts have access to the storage areas.
+- All extension contexts, including the extension service worker and content scripts have access to the Storage API.
-- JSON serializable values are stored as object properties.
+- The JSON serializable values are stored as object properties.
-- Storage is asynchronous with bulk read and write operations.
+- The Storage API is asynchronous with bulk read and write operations.
-- Data persists even when the user clears the cache and browsing history.
+- Even if the user clears the cache and browsing history, the data persists.
-- A user's extension settings persist even when using [split incognito][incognito].
+- Stored settings persist even when using [split incognito][incognito].
 - Includes an exclusive read-only [managed storage area][manifest-storage] for enterprise policies.

 {% Details %}
 {% DetailsSummary %}
-💡 Can extensions use Window.localStorage?
+💡 Can extensions use the WebStorage API?
 {% endDetailsSummary %}

 Even though extensions can access [`Window.localStorage`][mdn-localstorage] in some contexts (popup and other HTML pages), it is not recommended for the following reasons:

-- The extension's service worker cannot access the localStorage API.
+- The extension's service worker cannot access `Window.localStorage`.
-- Content scripts share the `localStorage` of the host page.
+- Content scripts share the `Window.localStorage` of the host page.
-- Data saved to `localStorage` is lost when the user clears their browsing history.
+- Data saved to `Window.localStorage` is lost when the user clears their browsing history.

 {% endDetails %}